 Thiel welcomes transfer students for both the fall and spring semesters, and is committed to making your transfer as smooth as possible.
 Our goal is to help you succeed.

-Attend one of our upcoming Transfer Thursdays, held the second Thursday of each month.
-You can attend a morning session (starts at 9 a.m.) or afternoon session (starts at 1 p.m.).
+Attend one of our upcoming campus visit days to learn more about the transfer student process.
+You can attend a morning session (starts at 10 a.m.) or afternoon session (starts at 2 p.m.).

 During your visit:

 Thiel has a rolling admissions policy, meaning the sooner you apply the sooner you will hear of your application status and learn about merit-based financial aid.
 We encourage students to apply at least 30 days prior to the start of classes for the semester in which they wish to begin, and schedule a campus visit to meet with the transfer counselor.